Jackblow33/gaming-task/README.md

 It is optimize for Nvidia graphics cards and the script gonna check if an Nvidia gpu is detected and gonna offer you to install a recent proprietary driver directly downloaded from Nvidia.
 Also the script gonna list all the modifications related to the Nvidia driver installation. <br>

 That doesn't mean that this is not working with AMD gpu.
-Just not throughly tested.
-It works obo. <br>
+Just not throughly tested. <br>

 # 1- Download mini.iso